-HPC and LPC are not factory installed on

-(-)AJ1NA models, but can be field installed using the following kits:
+HPC and LPC are not factory installed, but can be field installed using the following kits:

-RXAB-A08 (High Pressure Control)
+RXAB-A07 (High Pressure Control)

 RXAC-A10 (Low Pressure Control)

 These controls keep the compressor from operating in pressure ranges which can cause damage to the compressor.
 Both controls are in the low-voltage control circuit.